TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-asm-to-arm-migration.md

 ## **Recommended Steps**

-### **Guidance for support ticket creation**
+### **Please raise this issue in related service**

-Azure Migrate helps you migrate on-premises resources to Azure.
-For issues or queries regarding ASM to ARM migration, please go back to the previous tab, 'Basics' and select the service for the resource that you are planning to migrate.
+Please go back to the previous tab, 'Basics' and select the service for the resource that you are planning to migrate.
 For example, if you are planning to migrate a virtual machine from ASM to ARM, please select 'Virtual machines for Windows' as the service.